Canada's Residential Property Market Analysis 2025

 Historic Perspective:

 In the mid-2000s, the Canadian housing market saw strong growth supported by a robust economy, low unemployment, and favorable borrowing conditions.
-Construction starts in the segment of single-detached homes peaked at 54,146 units in 2004.
-House prices increased significantly, particularly in Vancouver and Calgary, where the Teranet-National House Price Index surged by 20.21% and 44.50% year-on-year in 2006, driven by a booming energy sector and rising incomes.
-At the same time, price increases in cities like Toronto and Vancouver began to raise affordability concerns.
+House prices increased significantly, particularly in Calgary and Edmonton, where the Teranet-National House Price Index surged by 44.50% and 42.35% year-on-year in 2006, driven by a booming energy sector and rising incomes.

 Note: Year-on-year change as of December.